cce-bigdataintro-1160/winter2020-site/file-formats.md

 * is binary and not human readable
 * used on many apache hadoop/hive and apache spark implementations

-1. Save your previous dataset in parquet format using <TBD>
+1. Save your previous dataset in parquet and take a look at the excel file contents and size.

-### orc
-* orc is a column-oriented data format optimized to execute fast queries
-* schema is embedded within the the file
-* is binary and not human readable
-* used on many apache hive implementations

-1. Save your previous dataset in orc format using <TBD>

 ### Final Notes on File Formats
+* Let's take a moment to discuss the file formats above in groups
 * There's no "best" file format, each of them has its strong points and deciding on the right file format for the right use case is a very important decision in a Big Data project
 * Data exploration will benefit from human readable formats, while large scale production will benefit from optimized and compressed file formats
 * Take your environment and tooling constraints into consideration when deciding the file formats to use in a project